-Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, Box 3947, GPO, Sydney, NSW 2001.
+^{}Application forms must be obtained from the Australian representative of the Fund, Mr L. T. Hinde, Reserve Bank of Australia, Box 3947, GPO, Sydney, NSW 2001.
 These must be submitted to the Registrar by 24 July.

-†Applications to the Secretary, The Nuffield Foundation Australian Advisory Committee, PO Box 783, Canberra City 2601.
+[†]Applications to the Secretary, The Nuffield Foundation Australian Advisory Committee, PO Box 783, Canberra City 2601.

-Graduate Scholarships (continued) Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £4000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+Graduate Scholarships (continued)

+Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £4000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
 Applications close in early September each year.
 Rothmans Fellowships Award‡ \$14000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
 Applications close early September each year.

-Applied Science Australian Pig Industry Research Committee Postgraduate Awards 1 year subject to satisfactory Applications close 31 August Australian Wool Corporation Research Scholarship in Textile Technology \$4200 pa plus progress.
-Renewable annually; maximum tenure of 2 years for a Masters Applicants must be graduates in textile physics, textile chemistry, or textile engineering or an appropriate discipline in science or engineering Australian Wool Corporation Research Scholarship in Wool and Pastoral Sciences allowances years for a PhD degree Applicants must be graduates in applied science, agricultural science veterinary science
+Applied Science

+Australian Pig Industry Research Committee Postgraduate Awards

+Australian Wool Corporation Research Scholarship in Textile Technology

+Australian Wool Corporation Research Scholarship in Wool and Pastoral Sciences candidate or 3 to 4 years for a PhD degree

-Australian Meat Research Committee Award
+Australian Meat Research Committee Award \$4620 pa plus allowances